liudoubletian/phyloMDA/README.md

 # phyloMDA：An R package for phylogeny-aware microbiome data analysis.

 This is an R package from "phyloMDA, an R package for phylogeny-aware microbiome data analysis" by Tiantian Liu, Chao Zhou, Huimin Wang, Hongyu Zhao, and Tao Wang.
-This manuscript has not been submitted to any other journal or conference for publication, nor any part of it previously published elsewhere.

 You can also install phyloMDA from github with:
 ```r